 How to File for Bankruptcy

 Filing for bankruptcy is never an easy decision to make.
 It is often a last resort for people that find themselves in dire financial situations.
 People think of bankruptcy as having all debt wiped and starting over with a clean slate.
 Before you decide, don’t be afraid to seek legal counsel.
-The Law Office of Michael A. Ziegler, P.L. serving Tampa Bay and Clearwater Florida can help you with filing for bankruptcy.
+Ziegler Diamond Law: Debt Fighters serving Tampa Bay and Clearwater Florida can help you with filing for bankruptcy.

 Before you file, first you must get credit counseling within 6 months before filing.
 Afterwards you must complete a financial management instructional course.
 This must be done before your debts can be discharged.